-Analytics Anxiety?
-Here's the truth - and a guide.
+Analytics anxiety?
+Here's the truth - and a guide

 Data and metrics can be overwhelming.
 We’re here to help: The Xakia team has created a field guide to make legal data analytics accessible for Legal Departments of all sizes and lawyer of all backgrounds.

 Download our free eBook, In-House Legal Data Analytics for Beginners, and you will be armed with the tools to create your own data program.
-You will learn how to start collecting your department’s data with minimal headaches.
+You will learn how to start collecting your legal department’s data with minimal headaches.
 You will see how some of your peers have put data to work in their own organizations.
 And you will receive dozens of ideas for how to make better, more well-informed decisions about your resourcing, budgeting and more.

-Regardless of size of team or budget, all in-house teams want to provide the best legal services to their organizations in the most efficient and effective manner.
+Regardless of size of team or budget, all in-house legal teams want to provide the best legal services to their organizations in the most efficient and effective manner.
 There are a number of practical solutions that even a one-lawyer Legal Department can use to boost performance and ROI (and his or her own sanity) – and they start with data.

 At its most meaningful, legal data analytics isn’t about buzzwords like Big Data or synergy or optimization: It’s about improving your performance….and your quality of life.
 And it works: According to the research firm Gartner, Legal Departments that use analytics to inform their decision-making show higher work quality, reduced litigation cost and lower spending.